RafaelReyesCarmona/TinyTrackGPS/README.md

 $GPGLL,3753.16481,N,00447.76212,W,091620.00,A,A*78
 ```

+This [page](https://www.electroschematics.com/neo-6m-gps-module/) have all about NEO-6v2 and v3 modules information.

 It is very important how to program for get GPS information correctly.
 (Fixed since V0.10)

 With updated GPS module to Ublox NMEA-8M we recibe more information, now the module uses GPS+GLONASS+GALILEO systems.
 Information through serial port is like above: